Arleen Marcia Tuchman

 Professor of History

-Tuchman has received fellowships or grants from the American Council of Learned Societies, the National Institutes of Health, the National Endowment for the Humanities, the German Academic Exchange Service (DAAD), the American Philosophical Society, the National Science Foundation, and the National Humanities Center.
+Tuchman has held fellowships from the American Council of Learned Societies, the National Institutes of Health, the National Endowment for the Humanities, the German Academic Exchange Service (DAAD), the American Philosophical Society, the National Science Foundation, and the National Humanities Center.

-Tuchman has been teaching at Vanderbilt since 1986.
-She teaches courses on the history of medicine, women and health, disease and culture, the body, and scientific and medical constructions of gender and sexuality.
+Tuchman has been teaching undergraduate and graduate classes at Vanderbilt since 1986.
+She offers courses on the history of medicine, women and health, disease and culture, the body, and scientific and medical constructions of gender and sexuality.
+She is a past director of the Center for Medicine, Health, and Society (2006-2009) and has, since 2019, been the co-creator of a historic medicinal garden on Vanderbilt University’s campus.